Key Concepts

 Managed Funds v’s Direct Investments

 Direct investments are where you invest in and own the investment directly.
-Direct Investments include residential and commercial property, direct shares held through a broker or via an online platform, or other riskier investments such as gold, precious coins, art or vehicles.
+They include residential and commercial property, direct shares held through a broker or via an online platform, or other riskier investments such as gold, precious coins, art, or vehicles.

 The table below outlines some of the differences between Direct and Managed investments.